jreisinger/gokatas/README.md

 ## Why

-Go katas should be useful for folks trying to learn to program in Go and/or for those who don't get to program every day but still want to keep their skills fresh (e.g. sysadmins, devops or security people).
+Go katas is meant to be useful for folks trying to learn to program in Go and/or for those who don't get to program every day but still want to keep their skills fresh (e.g. sysadmins, devops or security people).
 Go katas can also be used as a copy/paste reference.

 ## How